Skip to main content

 Building Your Test

 To create tests on Docket, you can simply interact in the remote browser and Docket will record actions alongside English annotations automatically.
-There are three types of steps you can write on Docket:
+There are four types of steps you can write on Docket:

 2. AI Steps - Natural language instructions that adapt to your UI dynamically